varnav/filmcompress/README.md

 Supports Windows, Linux, MacOS and probably other OSes.

+## About hardware encoding

+Hardware encoder is multiple times faster, but software encoding (default) provides better quality and compatibility.

 Command-line [FFmpeg](https://ffmpeg.org/) is used for transcoding - you must have it installed in your system.

 ## Installation